Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Conclusion

 \section{Conclusion}

-In this work, we proposed a novel class-discriminative localization technique---Gradient-weighted Class Activation Mapping (\gcam{})---for making \emph{any} CNN-based models more transparent by producing visual explanations.
-Further, we combined our \gcam{} localizations with existing high-resolution visualizations to obtain high-resolution class-discriminative \cgb{} visualizations.
-Our visualizations outperform all existing approaches on weakly-supervised localization, pointing, and faithfulness to original model.
-Extensive human studies reveal that our visualizations can discriminate between classes more accurately, better reveal the trustworthiness of a classifier, and help identify biases in datasets.
-Finally, we showed the broad applicability of \gcam{} to various off-the-shelf available architectures for tasks including image classification, image captioning and VQA providing faithful visual explanations for possible model decisions.
-We believe that a true AI system should not only be intelligent, but also be able to reason about its beliefs and actions for humans to trust it.
-Future work includes explaining the decisions made by deep networks in domains such as reinforcement learning, natural language processing and video applications.
+\ad{ In this work, we proposed a novel class-discriminative localization technique -- Gradient-weighted Class Activation Mapping (\gcam{}) -- for making \emph{any} CNN-based model more transparent by producing visual explanations.
+Further, we combined \gcam{} localizations with existing high-resolution visualization techniques to obtain the best of both worlds -- high-resolution and class-discriminative \cgb{} visualizations. } Our visualizations outperform existing approaches on both axes -- interpretability and faithfulness to original model.
+Extensive human studies reveal that our visualizations can discriminate between classes more accurately, better expose the trustworthiness of a classifier, and help identify biases in datasets.
+Further, we devise a way to identify important neurons through Grad-CAM and provide a way to obtain textual explanations for model decisions.
+Finally, we show the broad applicability of \gcam{} to various off-the-shelf architectures for tasks such as image classification, image captioning and visual question answering.
+We believe that a true AI system should not only be intelligent, but also be able to reason about its beliefs and actions for humans to trust and use it.
+Future work includes explaining decisions made by deep networks in domains such as reinforcement learning, natural language processing and video applications.